rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 The model of stability proposed by this RFC frames stability as a quality of *safe* transmutations.
 A type author cannot specify stability archetypes for *unsafe* transmutations, and it is reasonable to want to do so.

-To accomodate this, we may modify the definitions of `PromiseTransmutableFrom` and `PromiseTransmutableInto` to consume an optional `Neglect` parameter, to allow for stability declarations for unsafe transmutations:
+To accommodate this, we may modify the definitions of `PromiseTransmutableFrom` and `PromiseTransmutableInto` to consume an optional `Neglect` parameter, to allow for stability declarations for unsafe transmutations:
 ```rust
 pub trait PromiseTransmutableFrom<Neglect = ()>
 where